jqnatividad/qsv/README.md

 cargo install qsv --features apply,generate,lua,fetch,foreach,python,full
 # or shorthand
 cargo install qsv --features all_full
-# or to build all features EXCEPT python
+# or to install all features EXCEPT python
 cargo install qsv --features nopython_full
-# or to build qsvlite
+# or to install qsvlite
 cargo install qsv --features lite
-# or to build qsvdp
+# or to install qsvdp
 cargo install qsv --features datapusher_plus

 # or when compiling from a local repo